Bearshark15/portfolio/projects/ballbash.md

 The SegmentData class stores information about a specific segment that the LevelGenerator needs in order to correctly place each segment.
 For this the most important fields in the class are: EntryConnections, ExitConnections, and SegmentLength.

 The entry- and exit connections are the number of lanes a segment has.
 A segment might have only three lanes or start of with three and merge into one at the end.
 The LevelGenerator needs to know this as it will only place a segment that has the same amount of EntryConnections as the ExitConnections of the segment right before it.
 The LevelGenerator also needs to know the length of each segment in order to calculate the spawn position of the next segment.

-The LevelGenerator and SegmentObjectPool work together to generate the track for the levels.
-The LevelGenerator decides when to place and remove segments from the level, at times based on some level specific conditions defined in the LevelData scriptable object.
-The SegmentObjectPool
+The SpawnWeight is the value used by the SegmentObjectPool when deciding which segment to give to the LevelGenerator when it requests a new segment.
+The higher to number, the higher the chance of it begin selected as the next segment in the track.

+The LevelData class is a wrapper around a list of SegmentData objects and contains all the segments that should be included as part of a specific level.

+The Segment MonoBehaviour sits on the segment prefabs themselves and passes important information to the LevelGenerator.
+It notifies the LevelGenerator if a segment should be removed from the track and returned to the object pool.
+It keeps track of when all players have pass through the segment and then marks that segment for removal.
+Once three or more segments are marked for removal, all of them are removed from the track and returned to the object pool.